Home HOMESCHOOLING Farm Theme Preschool Ideas and Activities

 The book On the Farm Shine-A-Light is very interactive for kids.
 They use a flashlight to shine behind the pages of the book to see what really goes on, on the farm.

-Note: This is a fun but MESSY activity, so best to do it somewhere that’s easy to clean up.
+Note: This is a fun but MESSY activity, but it’s 100% worth it!
+It’s best to do it somewhere that’s easy to clean up.

 Here’s how I made our milk cow: